U.S. plays down idea of safe zone along Syria-Turkey border

 Asked what might be better than a buffer zone to relieve the humanitarian crisis, Warren said: "Continuing for us to apply pressure on (Islamic State militants) is probably the most effective way to relieve that crisis."

-Ankara's plans for establishing safe zones, with air defence as a key component, have received a cool reception from many NATO allies.
+Ankara's plans for establishing safe zones, with air defense as a key component, have received a cool reception from many NATO allies.

-Military experts say it would necessitate either agreement from the Syrian government or taking out Damascus' advanced air defence systems.
+Military experts say it would necessitate either agreement from the Syrian government or taking out Damascus' advanced air defense systems.

 Such a move would risk dragging Western powers further into Syria's three-year-old war, and anger President Bashar al-Assad's allies, Russia and Iran.